 This post is also available in: Español (Spanish)

-The Japanese Blueberry tree takes its common name in part from its Asian origin.
-Additionally, this tree can reach 40 to 60 feet in height, but typically considerably less in cultivation.
+The Elaeocarpus decipiens (Japanese Blueberry) tree takes its common name in part from its asian origin.
+This tree can reach 40 to 60 feet in height, but typically considerably less in cultivation.
 The bark is brown with lens-shaped spots.
-The tree develops a conical crown of evergreen, alternate, simple obovate leaves 3 to 5 inches long by 3/4 – 1 1/2 inches wide, dark green above lighter green beneath.
-Furthermore, the new leaves are bronze colored; while aging leaves turn yellow-orange to red.
+Additionally the tree develops a conical crown of evergreen, alternate, simple obovate leaves 3 to 5 inches long by 3/4 – 1 1/2 inches wide, dark green above lighter green beneath.
+And the new leaves are bronze color.
+When the tree ages the tend to turn yellow-orange to red.